prihoda/usum/README.md

 - Use `--limit` to plot a random subset of records
 - Use `--width` and `--height` to control plot size in pixels
+- Use `--resume` to reuse previous distance matrix from the output folder
+- Use `--tsne` to produce a t-SNE embedding instead of UMAP (you can use this with `--resume`)
 - Use `--umap-spread` to control how close together the embedded points are in the UMAP embedding
 - Use `--umap-min-dist` to control minimum distance between points in UMAP embedding
 - Use `--neighbors` to control number of neighbors in UMAP graph